openapv/openapv/readme/apv_isobmff.md

 + capture_time_distance[i][j]
    > indicates the value of the capture_time_distance field in the jth variation of the frame header of the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.
 If the value of number_of_frame_info[i] is 1, then the same value of this field must be used as the value of the capture_time_distance field in the frame header of the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.
 If the value of number_of_frame_info[i] is 1 is greater than 1, then the frame header in each sample must provide the value of capture_time_distance value matched with one among the values of this field for all index j for the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.

++ color_description_present_flag_info[i][j]
+   >indicates the information to be used to calculate the value of the color_description_present_flag field in the frame header of the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.
+The same value of this field must be used as the value of the color_description_present_flag in the frame header of the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.

++ color_primaries_info[i][j]
+   > indicates the information to be used to calculate the value of the color_primaries field in the frame header of the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.
+The same value of this field must be used as the value of the color_primaries in the frame header of the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.

++ transfer_characteristics_info[i][j]
+   > indicates the information to be used to calculate the value of the transfer_characteristics field in the frame header of the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.
+The same value of this field must be used as the value of the transfer_characteristics in the frame header of the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.

++ matrix_coefficients_info[i][j]
+   > indicates the information to be used to calculate the value of the matrix_coefficients field in the frame header of the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.
+The same value of this field must be used as the value of the matrix_coefficients in the frame header of the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.

 ## APV Sample Description